New Jitterbit Partner Program Enables Global Channel to Deliver Enterprise Automation, AI Agents

 - Go-to-Market Support & Growth: Reseller partners gain access to performance incentive programs, proposal-based MDF, and assigned sales executive leadership to drive joint market initiatives.
 Joint business plan development and rep-to-rep alignment further foster mutual growth.

 - Complimentary Training & Resources: Free online training and certification curriculum is available for all partners.
 Initial online product technical training and complimentary sandbox access is available for resellers, ensuring partners are well-equipped to sell and support Jitterbit solutions.
-Partners also have access to a dedicated support portal and various resources.
+Partners also have access to a dedicated partner resource center and various resources.

 Jitterbit University Delivers Accelerated Path toward Agentic Experience